pph-collective/signal-app/scripts/README.md

 5. Create a new file in the root folder (`signal-app`) and name it `.env`.
 It'll be a text file.
    - In this file, it will have an environment variable key `VITE_MAPBOX_ACCESS_TOKEN` which allows us to use mapbox and show our map in the app when run locally.
-   - :exclamation: Ask another team member for what go into this file and do not share it publicly.
+   - :exclamation: Ask another team member for what goes into this file and do not share it publicly.
 6. Open a terminal in VSCode.
 This will open a terminal at the project folder root.
 7. Install dependencies.
 In the terminal you just opened run the following command:
    ```